subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - If the temperature is further reduced to $T_2 < T_1$, then the allowed configuration space further shrinks as shown by the orange area in the innermost oval, and furthermore the net magnetization $m_2$ increases byond $m_1$
 - In the limit as $T=0$, he ovals shrink to a single point, i.e., the configuration $(+1,...,+1)$ or $(-1,...,-1)$, since all the spins are now fully aligned with each other.
 Furthermore the net magnetization achieves its maximum value $m=1$ or $m=-1$, depending upon the phase.

-## Simulating the Ising Model
+## Simulating Spin Systems

-Back in the early 1950s, in the very first days of electronic computers, a group of physicists who had worked together in the Manhattan Project, got together and figured out how to simulate a system of interacting particles.
-Initially their algorithm was used to analyze neutron interactions in a nuclear reactor, and later it was applied to the Ising model.
+Back in the early 1950s, in the very first days of electronic computers, a group of physicists who had worked together in the Manhattan Project, got together and figured out how to simulate a system of interacting particles which are subject to thermodynamic randomness.
+Initially their algorithm was used to analyze neutron interactions in a nuclear reactor, and later it was applied to spin systems such as the Ising model.
 This group was led by Harry Metropolis, and it is by his name that the resulting algorithm is generally known.
 The mathematical technique that was used is called Markov Chain Mone Carlo of MCMC, and that is an alternative name for this technique.

 The Metropolis algorithm is based on building a Markov Chain whose stationary distribution $\pi(\sigma_1,...,\sigma_N)$ co-incides with that of the Boltzmann distribution, i.e.,